Home

 - Portland Public Schools

 The New England Environmental Finance Center (NEEFC) at the University of Southern Maine is working with the Portland Public Schools (PPS) on a comprehensive environmental audit and action plan to reduce waste and improve sustainability in 17 of the district’s elementary, middle and high schools.
-The audit, which began in January, has focused on the district’s school kitchens, cafeterias and Food Service program.
-Its recommendations so far have the potential to save about $4,000 per year in trash pickup costs at each school.
-They can also help save time, energy and the environment.

 - Elementary Schools